07553 145 460

 Shannon has a BSc (Hons) in Psychology, an MSc in Research Methods in Psychology and a PhD in Psychology.
 She joined OnePlusOne in 2019 to lead the charity’s research and build on her extensive academic focus on relationships.

 Kate has over 20 years’ experience working with parents, families and frontline practitioners such as family support workers and health visitors.
-She has developed and delivered expert training for OnePlusOne.
+She has delivered expert training to frontline practitioners for OnePlusOne.

 Catherine’s early research focused on peer support anti-bullying initiatives in schools and she has significant experience in child and family wellbeing.
 Her research and evaluations have influenced the charity’s programmes over many years.